 What started as a way to simply stay connected with friends and family has snowballed into something altogether more exciting and powerful.
 Social media is no longer just a place to interact with friends, but a space where news is broken, created and shared.
 One post can reach thousands, for good or for bad reasons.
 This makes social media a super power, ready and waiting to be unleashed at our fingertips.
-For Social Media Day on June 30th, we take a look at three cases where this super power has been exercised, in very different ways.
+We take a look at three cases where this super power has been exercised, in very different ways.

 Source: Huffington Post